 - Changing Camp Weeks: Campers have the one-time option of changing the weeks for which they are registered.
 This option is only available up until 14 days before the start date of the camp in which you were originally registered.
 There must still be space available for the weeks you would like to switch into.
 Request for a switch must be made by e-mail to email@example.com.

-- Customer Satisfaction: Fun avec French's approach to learning centres on fun, and, silly as it may be, we take it very seriously.
+- Customer Satisfaction: At Fun avec French, our approach to learning centres on fun, and, silly as it may be, we take it very seriously.
 If your child does not enjoy their time in the classroom for whatever reason, please speak to the Camp Director, who will be pleased to discuss solutions with you and your child.
 Refunds will not be offered at this point.